netbeifeng/StereoReconstruction/README.md

 And then you'll need to install our dependencies.

-For now, we only use Eigen, OpenCV and Ceres Solver.
+For now, we only use Eigen, OpenCV and g2o Solver.

 - `vcpkg install eigen3`
 - `vcpkg install opencv[contrib,nonfree]` (contrib, nonfree tag for using `xfeatures2d`)